wild food foraging, birdwatching, wildlife, nature and ancient craft

 Ferguson.
 He has been sharing his passionate interest in the natural

-world with young and old alike for thirty years.
+world with young and old alike for over thirty years.

 Working as a professional naturalist since 1985 he is a knowledgeable